George Savile, 1st Marquess of Halifax: Character

-The private character of Lord Halifax was in harmony with his public career.
+The private character of Halifax was in harmony with his public career.
 He was by no means the "voluptuary" described by Macaulay.
-He was on the contrary free from self-indulgence; his manner of life was decent and frugal, and his dress proverbially simple.
+He was non-indulgent, decent and frugal, and dressed plainly.
 He was an affectionate father and husband.
-"His heart," says Burnet, "was much set on raising his family" — his last concern even while on his deathbed was the remarriage of his son Lord Elland to perpetuate his name; and this is probably the cause of his acceptance of so many titles for which he himself affected a philosophical indifference.
-He showed throughout his career an honourable independence.
-In a period when even great men stooped to accept bribes, Halifax was known to be incorruptible; at a time when animosities were especially bitter, he was too great a man to harbour resentments.
+"His heart," says Burnet, "was much set on raising his family" — his last concern even while on his deathbed was the remarriage of his son Lord Elland to perpetuate his name.
+This is probably the cause of his acceptance of so many titles for which he affected a philosophical indifference.
+Throughout his career, he showed an honourable independence.
+In a period when even great men stooped to accept bribes, Halifax was known to be incorruptible and did not harbour resentments.
 "Not only from policy," says John Reresby, "but from his disposition I never saw any man more ready to forgive than himself."

 Few were insensible to his personal charm and gaiety.
 He excelled especially in quick repartée, in "exquisite nonsense," and in spontaneous humour.
 When quite a young man, just entering upon political life, Evelyn described him as "a witty gentleman, if not a little too prompt and daring."
 The latter characteristic was not moderated by time but persisted throughout his life.
-He was incapable of controlling his spirit of raillery, from jests on Siamese missionaries to sarcasms at the expense of the heir to the throne and the ridicule of hereditary monarchy.
+He was incapable of controlling his spirit of raillery, from jests on Siamese missionaries to sarcasm at the expense of the heir to the throne and the ridicule of hereditary monarchy.
 His brilliant paradoxes, his pungent and often profane epigrams were received by graver persons as his real opinions and as evidence of atheism.
 The latter charge he repudiated, assuring Burnet that he was "a Christian in submission," but that he could not digest iron like an ostrich nor swallow all that the divines sought to impose upon the world.

 The Viking Book of Aphorisms, edited by W. H. Auden and Louis Kronenberger, contains more entries by Halifax (60) than by any other English language author except Samuel Johnson.